By Team EarPeace

 As a musician, your auditory health is everything.
 By neglecting it, you risk cutting your musical career shorter than necessary.
 Even worse, you can lose your ability to fully hear and enjoy your favorite music — any musician’s worst nightmare.
 Therefore, you should be doing everything in your power to avoid common forms of damage to your ears — starting with tinnitus.

-Of all the possible risks to your auditory health, tinnitus — or ringing of the ears — deserves the most attention.
+Of all the possible risks to your auditory health, tinnitus — or ringing in your ears — deserves the most attention.
 This is because tinnitus is not a disease itself, but rather a symptom of a larger underlying problem within your auditory system.
 By addressing it early, you can catch (and even prevent) much larger, more serious issues.

 However, as any Google search will tell you, finding a cure for your tinnitus can be difficult.
 With so many potential causes of tinnitus, it can be unclear how to go about treating your specific case.